lumen-org/lumen/README.md

   * protocol must match (http or https)

 * `lumen` allows you to explore the models and data that are hosted by the `modelbase` backend.
-You can use the `modelbase` Python package to (1) train/create models from data, and then (2) host them by an instance of the `modelbase` webservice.
+You can use the `modelbase` Python package to (1) train/create models from data, and then (2) host them by an instance of the `modelbase` web-service.
 See the [documentation and introductory jupyter notebooks](https://github.com/lumen-org/modelbase) for more information.
 Also, a number of example models are created during the setup process of `modelbase` for your convenience.